How do I add AI crawlers and bots to my integration?

 - How do I verify my Prerender.io integration is working?

-- Full list of bots Prerender.io can recognize and classify
+- List of bots Prerender.io can recognize and classify

 - How to control crawling and indexing